Occupational Safety and Health (OSH)

 FINAL GRADE (average) =

 [20%GA + 40%T1 + 40%T2]

 1. Introduction Safety Management: Occupational Safety and Health (OSH) management systems.
 Legal aspects.
 Introduction to the concepts of hazard, risk, and risk acceptability.
 The ALARP principle in risk management.
 Standard ISO 45001:2018.

 2. Occupational accidents and their prevention: Accident causation models, statistical indices more commonly used; performance indicators for OSH.

-3. Fire and Explosion: Explosion and fire limits.
+5. Fire and Explosion.
+Explosivity and Flammability limits.
 Flammable substances and their classification.
 Fire and explosion risks and their assessment.
 Fire prevention and protection strategies.
 Firefighting: main systems and equipment.